 - (a) Violations.
-Violations of this article include, but are not limited to, the following: - (1) Failure of mortgagee and/or property owner of record to properly register or modify the registration to reflect a change of information as required. - (2) Failure of mortgagee and/or property owner of record to properly inspect, secure or properly maintain distressed or abandoned property or property in default. - (3) Failure of the mortgagee and/or property owner of record to properly post and maintain required signs. - (c) Enforcement.
+Violations of this article include, but are not limited to, the following: - (1) Failure of mortgagee_and/or property owner of record to properly register or modify the registration to reflect a change of information as required. - (2) Failure of the mortgagee and/or property owner of recordmortgagee in possession to properly inspect, secure or properly-maintain distressed or abandoned the foreclosed property. or property in default.

+- (3) Failure of the mortgagee and/or property owner of record mortgagee in possession to properly post and maintain required signs. - (c) Enforcement.
 The provisions of this article will be enforced by a Code Enforcement Officer, or by other legal means available to the County. - (d) Cost recovery.
 In accordance with F.S.
 Ch.
 125 and 162, and the Pinellas County Code, upon a finding and determination by the special magistrate or adjudication by the county court, the county may take the necessary corrective action to ensure compliance with this article.
 In the event the county takes corrective action, the county is entitled to recover all costs and expenses, including reasonable attorney fees; and, to record a lien in favor of the county against the subject real property.